Breadth

 Will my breadth studies affect my average (WAM/GPA) or application for graduate study?

 When selecting you for a graduate course, some faculties will consider the studies you have completed that are directly relevant to the study area, while some may calculate your average using all of your studies.
-As these practices vary, you should check with the selecting faculty whether or not breadth will be considered during the selection process.
+As these practices vary, you should check the specific entry scores that will be used to assess applications for the graduate courses you are interested.

 MDHS University Breadth Subjects